Inland Angling Guides plan fishing tours and trips to the best fishing and angling locations on the lakes and rivers in Ireland.

 Unique to Kerry College

 Participants who successfully complete this course will seek positions as inland angling guides working on a freelance basis or with one the companies specialising in guided inland fishing tours.

-QQI Level 6 Special Purpose Award in Angling Guiding (6S20256)
+QQI Level 6 Special Purpose Award Certificate in Angling Guiding (6S20256)

 There are no fees payable on this course.
 All materials and books are provided.